daostack/vanille/README.md

 At this time there are no web server-side components.

-## Arc
+## DaoStack-Arc-Js

-Alchemy uses a library of reusable and configurable Ethereum smart contracts called "Arc".
-You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/daostack).
+Alchemy uses a library of reusable and configurable Ethereum smart contracts called "DaoStack-Arc-Js".
+You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/arc-js).

 ## See It Live
 You can browse to the latest release at [http://daostack.azurewebsites.net](http://daostack.azurewebsites.net).
 This deployment of Alchemy assumes you are either running a Kovan chain locally (listening on localhost:8485), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.